Medri Bahri: Hab Sellus dynasty

-Emperor Fasilides appointed his son-in-law, Hab Sellus of Hamasien, as the governor of a province known as Bambolo-Mellash, which included Mereb Melash and much of Tigray.
+Emperor Fasilides then married his daughter (or a relative) to him and appointed his son-in-law, Hab Sellus of Hamasien, as the governor of a province known as Bambolo-Mellash, which included Mereb Melash and much of Tigray.
 However, he abused his wife so violently that she died, after which he would make his way to the Emperor's palace in Gondar to seek forgiveness.
-Upon arriving in the palace he addressed the Emperor, saying "Your Majesty, in your great magnanimity, gave me your daughter and appointed me; but when I wished to approach my wife in accordance with nature and the law she rejected my approach; whereupon I, incited by Satan, raised my hand and struck her; and she died as a result of my blow.
+Upon arriving in the palace he addressed the Emperor, saying, "Your Majesty, in your great magnanimity, gave me your daughter and appointed me; but when I wished to approach my wife in accordance with nature and the law she rejected my approach; whereupon I, incited by Satan, raised my hand and struck her; and she died as a result of my blow.
 Because of this misfortunate I stand before Your Majesty."
-Fasilides, fearing to alienate the people of Hamasien, decided to forgive his son-in-law, declaring that "You did to her what she deserved".
-But he significantly reduced his fiefdom to just Mereb Melash.
-Hab Sellus subsequently returned to Hamasien, and brought the entire region of Mereb Melash under his authority.
-He would later rule the province for the next 40 years.
+Fasilides, fearing to alienate the people of Hamasien, spoke to one of his daughter's slaves to confirm the story.
+He then asked the theologians of his court: "If I pardon him, would I be guilty?"
+They told him no, so he decided to forgive his son-in-law, declaring, "You did to her what she deserved."
+But he significantly reduced his fiefdom to just Mereb Melash with the title of Dejazmatch.
+Hab Sellus subsequently returned to Hamasien and brought the entire region of Mereb Melash under his authority.

+Hab Sellus appointment is dated to around 1663/64 according to tradition, and the region of Hamasen became so associated with his rule that the phrase medra Ab Sellus ("Land of Hab Sellus") was recorded in the short chronicles as a synonym for Hamasen.
+His hereditary fief (Note: A fief is an estate of land granted by a lord to a vassal in exchange for loyalty, military service, and political support) was Addi Sefalat in the Loggo Cewa district of Hamasen, where he was buried on 6 September 1704.
+He founded the dynasty known as the Ad Daggiyat ("family of the Dejazmatch"), drawn from the district of Daqqi Tassem, which held authority over the Marab Mellas until the appointment of Ras Alula Engeda in the 1870s.